bmc0/dsp/README.md

 any string) is loaded as a separate plugin.
 The plugin label is either `ladspa_dsp` (for `config`) or `ladspa_dsp:<name>` (for `config_<name>`).

-The config file is a simple key-value format.
+Configuration files are a simple key-value format.
 Leading whitespace is ignored.
 The valid keys are:

 * `input_channels`
 	Number of input channels.
 Default value is `1`.
 May be left unset unless